sbdchd/blog/_posts/2021-01-04-static-typed-sql-client.md

 ### Code

-Basic stubbs for the API:
+Basic stubs for the API:

 ```python
 from __future__ import annotations